top of page

 Dieting before summer is normal.

-Coffee replaces meals
+Coffee replaces meals.

-pregnancy & breastfeeding drain calcium
+Pregnancy & breastfeeding can drain calcium.

 We think pain means weakness — not a warning.